-• Employee must self-isolate after diagnosis with coronavirus or to obtain diagnosis or care for the symptoms of coronavirus,

-- Employee's presence in the community may jeopardize the health of others because they have been exposed to or have the symptoms of the coronavirus, - Employee must care for their child(ren) if their school or childcare is closed due to the coronavirus or they have been exposed to the coronavirus - Employee must care for a family member who must selfisolate after diagnosis with coronavirus or who must obtain medical diagnosis or care related to the coronavirus.
+- Employee must self-isolate after diagnosis with coronavirus or to obtain diagnosis or care for the symptoms of coronavirus, - Employee's presence in the community may jeopardize the health of others because they have been exposed to or have the symptoms of the coronavirus, - Employee must care for an individual who must selfisolate after diagnosis with coronavirus or who must obtain medical diagnosis or care related to the coronavirus. - Employee must care for their child(ren) if their school or childcare is closed due to the coronavirus or they have been exposed to the coronavirus

-All paid sick time must be paid at 100% of the employee's regular wages for absences related to the employee's need to self-isolate or seek medical care related to their own exposure to coronavirus.
+All paid sick time must be paid at 100% of the employer's regular wages for absences related to the employee's need to self-isolate or seek medical care related to their own exposure to coronavirus.
 However, any sick time provided for an employee to care for a family member in connection with exposure to the coronavirus or school/childcare closings must be paid at two-thirds of the employee's regular wages.